 A. Requests/Holds: Patrons may reserve library material in person, by telephone or online.
-The books will be sent to the NOBLE library of your choice, and the staff will contact you when they arrive.
+The library materials will be sent to the NOBLE library of your choice, and the staff will contact you when they arrive.

 B. Reserving Museum Passes: Patrons are encouraged to reserve these passes in advance.
-Only one pass per family may be reserved in advance.
+Three passes per family may be reserved in advance.

 4. RETURNING LIBRARY MATERIALS